Are you or others you care about experiencing interpersonal tensions or conflict?

 The participants and their stakeholders benefit from

-a neutral and safe space where each participant has an equal opportunity to be heard by a qualified external mediator in private, and to suggest solutions, irrespective of differences in the participants' relative status (the solutions can be recorded in a written agreement confidential to the participants)
+a neutral and safe space where each participant has an equal opportunity to be heard by a qualified external mediator in private, and to consider needs and preferred solutions, irrespective of differences in the participants' relative status (the solutions can be recorded in a written agreement confidential to the participants)

 assurance of confidentiality, including that no notes or records will be retained on the content discussed during the mediation